There’s an interesting trend in the digital world that has computer manufacturers in a frenzy: People aren’t buying as many new computers.

 Find out if the tablet you’re eyeing can support a USB hub and if it can read files off a flash drive.
 Maybe it can’t, but you’ll find it’s just as easy to use a cloud service to transfer photos and files between your gadgets.

 Want to connect up a speaker to your tablet?
 They all have a headphone port that will connect to most computer speaker systems or a home theater with some adapters.
-Or you can get a Bluetooth speaker, like the Komando Connect, that lets you stay wireless while still blasting your tunes around the house.
+Or you can get a Bluetooth speaker that lets you stay wireless while still blasting your tunes around the house.